ldanilek/query-cookbook/DYNAMIC_QUERY.md

 ## Text search indexes

 [Text search indexes](https://docs.convex.dev/search/text-search) have both indexes *and* ordering.
-The ordering is by relevance, so better text search matches arrive first.
-So text search encompasses both stages 2 (pick an index) and stage 3 (pick an order).
+The ordering is by relevance, so the best text search matches appear first.
+When query building, text search encompasses both stages 2 (pick an index) and stage 3 (pick an order).
 Therefore when using a search index you would apply it to `tableQuery` and construct `orderedQuery`:

 ```ts
 if (args.bodyFilter !== undefined) {